 Termination of employment by reason of 'Disability' shall mean, if,

 as a result of the Executive's incapacity due to physical or mental illness, the

-Executive shall have been absent from her duties hereunder on a full-time basis
+Executive shall have been absent from his duties hereunder on a full-time basis

-for the entire period of six consecutive months.
+for the entire period of twelve consecutive months.

 'Cause' shall mean (i) the willful and continued failure by the

-Executive to substantially perform her duties hereunder after demand for
+Executive to substantially perform his duties hereunder after demand for

 substantial performance is delivered by the Company that specifically identifies